Master of Legal Studies (MLS) Programs in Michigan

 Michigan schools offer a variety of legal degrees, including those that prepare students to take the bar to become practicing lawyers, and those that prepare students for other types of legal careers.

-A Juris Doctor (J.D.) is a professional degree designed to produce students that are prepared for the bar exam and a career as a lawyer.
-A Master of Laws (LL.M.) degree helps already practicing lawyers further specialize in an area of law.
+A Juris Doctor (J.D.) is a professional degree designed to produce students who are prepared for the bar exam and a career as a lawyer.
+A Master of Laws (LL.M.) degree helps practicing lawyers further specialize in a specific area of law.
 In contrast, a master’s in legal studies such as Master of Legal Studies (MLS) or Master of Studies in Law (MSL) helps students deepen their understanding of the U.S. legal system and sets them up for a variety of careers without becoming lawyers.

 While not meant for lawyers, a degree in legal studies in MI should still come from an accredited program.
 In general, students interested in law may look for schools that have been granted acquiescence by the American Bar Association (ABA).
 While there are only two law schools in Michigan offering master’s in legal studies programs, there are several concentrations: real estate, business law, human resources, criminal justice and more.